calidae/normandy-css/docs/reference/utilities/flexbox.md

 ### Row Reverse

-<br> Use `u-flex-row-reverse` to position flex items horizontally in the
+Use `u-flex-row-reverse` to position flex items horizontally in the opposite direction:
-opposite direction:

 ```html